top of page

 • Animal Assisted Therapy

-• Accelerated Resolution Therapy
+• Accelerated Resolution Therapy (ART)

 Meet Gator

-Gator is a five-year-old yellow Labrador and is my therapy sidekick.
+Gator is an eight-year-old yellow Labrador and is my therapy sidekick.
 I have trained her since our first day together to work as a therapy dog and she really shines in this role!
 We have completed “Prepare your dog for AAT” classes through Dreamcatcher Association and participate in ongoing training and consultation.
 In our sessions together, Gator is available for pets, comic relief, and can even bring you a box of tissues!
 I believe the most magical thing about Gator is her very calm nervous system, which can be felt by everyone in the room.

 Gator’s favourite things in this world are cheese, sticks, swimming, having upside down naps, exploring, playing fetch, and her little brother.
 She is an excellent hiking buddy and thoroughly enjoys supervising on fishing trips.

-Gator is present in the office with me three days per week.
+Gator is present in the office with me two days per week.
 If you would like her present in your session, I will introduce her to you and give you an explanation of her role and how we can work with her.

 Meet banjo